 The topic of ‘Health Systems’ is rapidly growing as a multi-disciplinary area of research and teaching at the London School of Hygiene & Tropical Medicine.
 This website presents some of the health systems research being undertaken in the Faculty of Public Health and Policy as well as listing relevant teaching programmes, resources and events.

-The following departments are carrying out research on Health Systems:
+The following departments and groups are carrying out research on Health Systems:

 - Department of Global Health & Development